TikTok Analytics – Basics and Most Important Features (2025)

 Step 2

-Tap the “Me” button in the bottom right corner.
+Tap the “Me” button found in the bottom right corner.

 Step 3

-Open “Settings” by selecting the three horizontal lines in the top right part of your screen.
+Open “Settings” by clicking the three horizontal lines located in the top right corner of your screen.

 Step 4